mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 * **Pay per hour**
   * Writer earns an hourly rate regardless of how much content they produce.
 * **Pay per word**
-  * Writer's pay is the final word count of the piece multiplied by an agreed price per word (typically $0.XX to $0.XX).
+  * Writer's pay is the final word count of the piece multiplied by an agreed price per word (typically [$0.10 to $0.50 per word](http://whopayswriters.com)).
 * **Pay per piece**
   * Writer earns a fixed price for each assignment they complete, regardless of length or how long it took to write.

 My philosophy is that I want to attract talented people and pay them for their time.
 It's my responsibility to use their time most efficiently, so I always choose to pay per hour.
 I know people

-One very bad reason to avoid paying people per hour is that it's "too expensive."
-I see a lot of guides tell people to save money by avoiding hourly pay.
+Other hiring guides discourage clients from paying people per hour because it's "too expensive."
 This is plainly illogical.
-If you want work of a particular quality, it's going to cost you roughly the same amount regardless of how you structure the pay.
+If you want work of a particular quality, it costs the same amount regardless of how you structure the pay.
 You're not going to trick a writer into producing the same quality work for lower costs.

+If you're hiring a writer for a one-off job, this makes sense.
+But if you're looking for someone with whom you can form an ongoing professional relationship, they're not going to work for cheaper because you structure the pay in a different way.

 Another big reason I avoid paying per word is that I wanted concise writing.
 If I'm paying per word, it encourages writers to include a lot of fluff content that doesn't teach the reader anything.